-Take a look through our Frequently Asked Questions (FAQs) for extensive information about SkyMed TAKES YOU HOME services.
-If you don’t find an answer to your question here, don’t hesitate to contact us at 1-800-475-9633 or contact us by email at any time.
+Take a look through our Frequently Asked Questions (FAQs) for extensive information about our SkyMed services.
+If you don’t find an answer to your question here, don’t hesitate to contact us at 1-800-679-2020 or via email at any time.

 How long has SkyMed been a travel membership business?

 SkyMed has been in business since 1989.
 SkyMed has five offices: Lakeland, Florida; St. Croix, USVI; St. Thomas, USVI; Canada, and the corporate office in Scottsdale, Arizona.

 In which areas do SkyMed members benefit while travelling?